Oconee County, Georgia: Racial and ethnic composition

+2020 census

-As of the 2020 United States census, there were 41,799 people, 13,423 households, and 10,727 families residing in the county.
+As of the 2020 census, the county had a population of 41,799, and the census counted 10,727 families residing in the county.

+The median age was 39.7 years, 27.7% of residents were under the age of 18, and 15.5% of residents were 65 years of age or older.
+For every 100 females there were 95.9 males, and for every 100 females age 18 and over there were 92.8 males age 18 and over.
+45.9% of residents lived in urban areas, while 54.1% lived in rural areas.

+The racial makeup of the county was 82.4% White, 4.6% Black or African American, 0.2% American Indian and Alaska Native, 5.0% Asian, 0.0% Native Hawaiian and Pacific Islander, 2.1% from some other race, and 5.7% from two or more races.
+Hispanic or Latino residents of any race comprised 5.6% of the population.

+There were 14,360 households in the county, of which 43.2% had children under the age of 18 living with them and 19.1% had a female householder with no spouse or partner present.
+About 16.1% of all households were made up of individuals and 8.6% had someone living alone who was 65 years of age or older.

+There were 14,998 housing units, of which 4.3% were vacant.
+Among occupied housing units, 82.0% were owner-occupied and 18.0% were renter-occupied.
+The homeowner vacancy rate was 1.1% and the rental vacancy rate was 4.3%.

 Government

 Oconee County is governed by a four-member board of commissioners, which holds legislative power.
 The board is led by a separately-elected chairman, who holds executive power.
 The board is vested with budget and taxing authority, ordinance-making authority, and control of county property, roads and facilities.
 The chairman and all members of the board are elected from at-large districts (called "posts") to staggered terms of four years.

 The chairman of the board is the county's chief executive officer who, in consultation with the commissioners, appoints officers and staff as needed to administer the responsibilities of the board.

 The current members of the Board are: